alvinveroy/blue-bandit/README.md

     * Note: Should port easily with other boards.
 See Zephyr supported boards.
 * Zephyr RTOS
 * Linux system
+* Arm Embedded Toolchain
+* Nordic JLink for flashing and cpu interface

 # Building
 * Assuming build on Linux type system.
 Can probably use cygwin on Windows, but not verified.